NorfairKing/template-api-server-with-auth-and-cli/README.md

 rm -rf *.nix nix .github/workflows/nix.yaml
 ```

-In `nix/pkgs.nix` we define our own 'version' of the `nixpkgs` by adding our own overlays.
 The project overlay is defined in `nix/overlay.nix`.

-In `nix/nixos-module.nix`, we define a nixos module for hosting the server.
+In `nix/nixos-module.nix`, we define a NixOS module for hosting the server.
 In `nix/home-manager-module.nix`, we define a nix home manager module for using the project on NixOS.
 In `nix/nixos-module-test.nix`, both of those are tested.
 This test is not run on CI because GitHub actions does not support it.

 See the instructions in `nix/overlay.nix` for more details.

-### CI

-CI is set up for both a stack build and a nix build.
-See `.github/workflows` for more details.

-The stack build should "just work".

-For the nix build to work, there is a manual step that you need to go through:
-First, make a cachix cache at cachix.org.
-Put its name in the right places within `.github/workflows/nix.yaml`.
-Then put its signing key in the 'Secrets' part of your repository on github.

 ### Workflow examples